Fans and Pedestals

 Principles of aerating grain for cooling and drying

-Aeration can be used to cool or dry grain, depending on the system capability and how it is managed.
+Aeration can be used to cool or dry grain, depending on the system's capability and how it is managed.

 A flow field describes the way air moves in a grain stack.
-Air, like water or electricity ,follows the path of least resistance.
+Air, like water or electricity, follows the path of least resistance.
 Different depths of grain provide different back-pressures or levels of resistance.
 Air takes the easiest route to the surface and if the grain depth varies, or if poor duct design leads to uneven air distribution, pockets of grain can remain warm or fail to dry, and hot spots for mould and insects can develop.
 Grain spreaders are often used in the top of flat-bottomed drying bins.
-Where grain is deep, especially with dense-packing small grain like canola, more fan pressure is needed to maintain flow-rate and the drying front will take longer to reach the top.
+Where grain is deep, especially with a dense-packing small grain-like canola, more fan pressure is needed to maintain flow rate and the drying front will take longer to reach the top.